MicrosoftDocs/ATADocs/ATPDocs/migrate-from-ata-overview.md

 Complete your move to Defender for Identity in two easy steps:

-### Step 1: Create and install Defender for Identity instance and sensors
+### Step 1: Create and install Defender for Identity workspace and sensors

 1. [Create your new Defender for Identity instance](deploy-defender-identity.md#start-using-microsoft-365-defender)